This Quarter at Trebek

 Join National Geographic Explorer and photographer Jaime Rojo as he reveals the extraordinary story of monarch butterfly migration.
 Through powerful visuals and firsthand reporting, Rojo shares the challenges these iconic pollinators face and the work done by communities, scientists, and citizen stewards to protect them across North America.

-Follow @trebekinitiative on Instagram
+Follow us on Instagram @trebekinitiative

 THANK YOU